Eating Liquid Nitrogen Desserts in Penang

 Not too long ago, somebody came up with a dessert they trademarked the “Dragon’s Breath”.

-It has been replicated all over the world by now and called different names — from Heaven Breath to nitro puffs to snow balls — but it usually consists of bright, colorful rice or corn puffs that spew out smoke like a bowl of incense.
+It has been replicated all over the world by now and called different names — from Heaven Breath to nitro puffs to snow balls — but it usually consists of bright, colorful rice or corn puffs.

 The secret to this is liquid nitrogen.
 It is a really cold substance that is used to make something freeze instantly.
 When in contact with air, it turns into fog.
 So, to create the smoky effect, liquid nitrogen is poured over the puffs, freezing them immediately, and creating a fog as the liquid evaporates.